Hydrogel

-A hydrogel is a biphasic material, a mixture of porous, permeable solids and at least 10% by weight or volume of interstitial fluid composed completely or mainly by water.
-In hydrogels the porous permeable solid is a water insoluble three dimensional network of natural or synthetic polymers and a fluid, having absorbed a large amount of water or biological fluids.
-These properties underpin several applications, especially in the biomedical area.
-Many hydrogels are synthetic, but some are derived from nature.
-The term 'hydrogel' was coined in 1894.
+A hydrogel is a biphasic material, a mixture of porous and permeable solids and at least 10% of water or other interstitial fluid.
+The solid phase is a water insoluble three dimensional network of polymers, having absorbed a large amount of water or biological fluids.
+Hydrogels have several applications, especially in the biomedical area, such as in hydrogel dressing.
+Many hydrogels are synthetic, but some are derived from natural materials.
+The term "hydrogel" was coined in 1894.